LuRsT/old_lurst.github.io/content/pages/now.md

 ### What I'm doing

-- Writing for this blog
-- Coding on personal and Open Source projects
+- Reading The Manager's Path and The Linux Programming Interface

-Last update: 9th October 2016
+Last update: 13th October 2017